-Despite all of these ongoing abuses, international funding is increasingly being funnelled through the Government and Government-approved Non Governmental Organisations (NGOs).
-As a result, ethnic community-based organisations are seeing their funding cut dramatically.
-These organisations have been a lifeline for persecuted, disenfranchised communities for decades, delivering health, education and other services, and are also one of the main conduits through which ethnic minorities are able to make their voices heard.
+Despite the ongoing atrocities, international funding is increasingly being funnelled through the Government and its approved NGOs.
+As a result, ethnic community-based organisations are facing dramatic cuts to their funding.
+These local organisations have been a lifeline for persecuted and disenfranchised communities for decades, providing access to healthcare and education, as well as becoming one of the main conduits through which ethnic minorities are able to make their voices heard.

 To find out more, please read our visit reports (available to download below).